escalante-bio/mosaic/README.md

 Solutions to this relaxed optimization problem must then be translated into sequences; many different methods work here: RSO uses inverse folding of the predicted structure, BindCraft/ColabDesign uses a softmax with ramping temperature to encourage one-hot solutions, etc.

-By default we use a generalized proximal gradient method (mirror descent with entropic regularization) to do optimization over the simplex and to encourage sparse solutions, though it very easy to swap in other optimization algorithms (e.g. projected gradient descent or composition with a softmax as in ColabDesign).
+By default we use a generalized proximal gradient method (mirror descent with entropic regularization) to do optimization over the simplex and to encourage sparse solutions, though it is very easy to swap in other optimization algorithms (e.g. projected gradient descent or composition with a softmax as in ColabDesign).

 Typically $\ell$ is formed by a single neural network (or an ensemble of the same architecture), but in practice we're interested in simultaneously optimizing different properties predicted by different neural networks.
 This has the added benefit of reducing the chance of finding so-called adversarial sequences.

+This kind of modular implementation of loss terms is also useful with modern RL-based alignment of generative models approaches: these forms of alignment can often be seen as _amortized optimization_.
+Typically, they train a generative model to minimize some combination of KL divergence minus a loss function, which can be a combination of in-silico predictors.

 [^1]: This requires us to treat neural networks as _simple parametric functions_ that can be combined programatically; **not** as complicated software packages that require large libraries (e.g. PyTorch lightning), bash scripts, or containers as is common practice in BioML.